jovan-AIcoder/Penelitian-Medan-Magnet-Bumi-I/README.md

 ## License

-This repository is provided under a permissive modification-friendly license.
+This repository is provided under MIT license.